mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 ## Introduction
-  The GNSS-SDR project is an open source GNSS software-defined receiver.
+  The GNSS-SDR project is an open-source GNSS software-defined receiver.
 It is currently working with GPS and Galileo systems.
-In order to enhance performance and availability an addition was proposed: add Glonass system into the receiver, the Russian counterpart of GPS and Galileo.
+An addition was proposed aiming to enhance performance and availability: add the Glonass system into the receiver, the Russian counterpart of GPS and Galileo.

-  The GNSS-SDR can be a testbed for the GNSS community, given that it already has a lot of features implemented, as configurables signal sources and several signal processing algorithms.
-This saves time and development effort allowing developers and researchers easily adding new feature and making any kind of tests.
+  The GNSS-SDR can be a testbed for the GNSS community, given that it already has many features implemented, as configurable signal sources and several signal processing algorithms.
+These characteristics save time and development effort allowing developers and researchers quickly adding a new feature and making any tests.

   This report documents the implementation of the first modules for a Glonass SDR.
-The GNSS-SDR has five main blocks that goes processing the incoming signal, computing the position of the satellites and estimating the position of the receiver.
-The first two blocks, Acquisition and Tracking are the subjects of this report.
+The GNSS-SDR has five main blocks that go processing the incoming signal, computing the position of the satellites, and estimating the position of the receiver.
+The first two blocks, Acquisition and Tracking, are the subjects of this report.

 ## Glonass Signal Model